mitainesoft/mitzon/README.rst

 ** Rename the generated Files **

-    The MDN solution uses a specific naming convention for the certificate and private key files, to rename the file appropriately, refer to the following example.
+    The MGS solution uses a specific naming convention for the certificate and private key files, to rename the file appropriately, refer to the following example.
     For example:

     The file newkey.pem would become mitainesoftsvr.key.pem